-If a science case requires a higher efficiency, users must use the Scheduling Feasibility Checker to assess its impact on the schedulability of their observations (see §1.3.2.3).
+If a science case requires a higher efficiency, users must use the Scheduling FeasibilityChecker to assess its impact on the schedulability of their observations (see §1.3.2.3).

 Alternatively, users may also decide to setup their observations with a modest global observing efficiency but with a higher local efficiency at specific phases of a transit observation, typically around transit egresses.
-This level of details is only relevant when preparing the Phase 2 observation requests.